 In the 1930s in Western Australia the state government has a policy of removing mixed race girls from aboriginal communities and educating them separately, hoping to control the extent of racial mixing in future generations.
 Three young girls are taken from their mothers and placed in a camp a thousand miles away.
 They escape and attempt to make the journey home – on foot.

-. . . and here is a trailer:
+. . . and here is the opening sequence in the film:

 Rabbit-Proof Fence is a useful film text to study for the following reasons.